-Since the turn of this century, the United States has been facing a major crisis in mental health services for children and adolescents.
+For decades, the United States has been facing a major crisis in mental health services for children and adolescents.
 Mental disorders among children are described as "serious deviations from expected cognitive, social, and emotional development" (U.S. Department of Health and Human Services et al., 1999, p.
-123).
-These disorders present an alarming public health concern in this country because of their prevalence, early onset, and impact on children, families, and communities at large, with an estimated total annual cost of \$247 billion.
+123) and present an alarming public health concern because of the impact on children, families, and communities at large, with an estimated total annual cost of \$247 billion.